 Let us note that in some cases not all the assumptions involved in the characterizations are spelled out in full detail or with sufficient accuracy.
 Regarding the use of isometries, we refer the reader to \cite{Avalos2022} for a critical analysis on the characterizations based mainly on the existence of different notions of isotropies.

+It must be also stressed that, although the aim of the mentioned results (and the present work) is to characterize FLRW, there exist alternatives to the Cartan-Karlhede characterization scheme (see Chapter 9 in \cite{SolutionsBook}) or modifications thereof that provide, in particular, characterizations for different families of FLRW geometries.
+That can be used to consider the equivalence problem between different FLRW.
+The IDEAL\footnote{Acronym for `Intrinsic, Deductive, Explicit and ALgorithmic' introduced in \cite{Ferrando2010}.} characterization of FLRW \cite{Canepa2018} is based entirely on Rainich-type tensorial equations (see \cite{Coll1989} in a more general setting) without relying on the geometric structure of any (timelike) congruence.
+On the other hand, the classification algorithm constructed in \cite{Wylleman2019} is based on invariant quantities relative to a congruence of fundamental observers.

 All characterizations based on isotropy properties around one single fundamental observer rely ultimately on the Copernican principle in order to extend these properties to all fundamental observers, thus to the cosmological flow $\flow$.
 In this way, the properties are made global throughout the Universe and the conclusion that the geometry is RW everywhere can be reached.